Olyno/test-boilerplate/README.md

-NODE_ENV               # The environment the app is running in (Default: development, Choices: development, test, production) HOST                   # The host the app is running on (Default: localhost) PORT                   # The port the app is running on (Default: 3000) DATABASE_FILE          # The path to the SQLite database file MAX_CREDITS            # The maximum credits a user can have (Default: 100) CREDIT_RECALC_INTERVAL # The interval in milliseconds to recalculate credits (Default: 600000) EXECUTION_INTERVAL     # The interval in milliseconds to execute actions (Default: 15000)
+NODE_ENV               # The environment the app is running in (Default: development, Choices: development, test, production) HOST                   # The host the app is running on (Default: localhost) PORT                   # The port the app is running on (Default: 3000) DATABASE_FILE          # The path to the SQLite database file (Default: local.db) MAX_CREDITS            # The maximum credits a user can have (Default: 100) CREDIT_RECALC_INTERVAL # The interval in milliseconds to recalculate credits (Default: 600000) EXECUTION_INTERVAL     # The interval in milliseconds to execute actions (Default: 15000)